 Erin has been awarded Higher Rights of Audience for both civil and criminal proceedings.

 Sources describe Erin as "massively talented", "breathtakingly good" and "a well versed advocate" in the legal directories.

 Erin has substantial experience in contentious and non-contentious regulatory matters.
-Until recently she regularly acted for the HSE in a wide range of matters, leading to prosecutions being brought against third parties in the Magistrate and Crown Courts.
-She also acts for the firm's corporate clients and for individuals on the receiving end of such prosecutions.
+Until 2012, she regularly acted for the Health and Safety Executive in a range of matters, leading to prosecutions being brought against organisations and directors in the Magistrates' and Crown Courts.
 She has particular experience of dealing with very serious and fatal accidents.
 Such cases often involve her representing clients in the Coroners' Court.
-Erin also acts for and advises the firm's clients facing prosecution or investigation by other regulatory bodies, including Local Authorities, the Care Quality Commission and the Civil and Military Aviation Authorities.
-Many of these matters involve reputation management issues.
+However, she now solely acts for the defence and uses the expertise and knowledge she gained as a prosecutor for the benefit of the firm's clients on the receiving end of such action by the Police, HSE, Office of Rail and Road, Local Authorities, Fire & Rescue Service and other regulatory bodies

 "She gives supreme confidence to clients and inspires a strong following around her."

 "She's just got everything; [she] works very hard, develops good judgement and looks after clients."